Northeast Zone Fishing

 We’d love to hear about your recent fishing experience.
 Send us your fishing report through ODFW Fishing Reports -- the information will be forwarded to the local biologist who may use it to update various ODFW resources such as the Weekly Recreation Report.

 Aldrich Ponds are located on the Phillips W. Schneider Wildlife Management Area, located east of Dayville, OR.
 A WMA parking permit is required.
 The ponds are hike in access only (1.3-1.7 mile hike).
 Bag limit: 2 trout per day; see pg.
 53 in the regulations book.

 The lower Grande Ronde fishes very well for smallmouth bass during the summer months.
 Fish in the deep pools near rocky shelves for the best success.
 Some trout can be found during the summer months but warm water can make trout fishing difficult.

 HOLLIDAY PARK POND: rainbow trout

 Pond has been stocked with legal-sized and trophy trout.
-Fishing has been good.
+Water is warm and fishing has slowed, it’s best to avoid fishing during the heat of the day.
 An ADA fishing dock for anglers with disabilities is available.

 HUNTER POND: hatchery rainbow trout

-This pond will be stocked with legal-sized rainbow trout the week of May 16.
-From I-84 take Hwy 244 towards Ukiah.
-At the Blue Mtns summit, turn left onto USFS Rd 5160.
+This pond was last stocked with rainbow trout in mid-May.
+The next stocking is planned for late September.
+From I-84 take Hwy.
+244 towards Ukiah.
+At the Blue Mountains summit, turn left onto USFS Rd 5160.
 Proceed for approximately 3 miles to the Jct. of roads 5160 and 5155.
 Stay on 5160.
 Just past this Jct. on the right will be spur 710.
 Take this spur.
 The pond is just off 5160.